noteed/vm/README.md

 The resulting image is already provisioned with Docker and Tinc.
 It also contains a script to configure Docker and Tinc in such a way that containers running on multiple VMs can talk to each others.
+That script is run automatically when the VM boots (it's called from `rc.local`).

 ## Build the VM iso and image